 JSON Schema Validator

 Validate JSON data against a JSON Schema (Draft 7) with detailed error reporting.
-Free browser-based tool with sample schemas and path-level diagnostics.
+Free browser-based tool with example buttons and path-level diagnostics.

 Validate JSON data against a JSON Schema (Draft 7) with detailed error reporting.
-Free browser-based tool with sample schemas and path-level diagnostics.
+Free browser-based tool with example buttons and path-level diagnostics.

 Paste your JSON data into the left editor panel.

-Paste a JSON Schema into the right panel, or select a sample schema from the dropdown.
+Paste a JSON Schema into the right panel, or load one of the example buttons to populate both panels instantly.

 Click Validate to check the data against the schema.